 The 5 Most Insidious Scams That Mattress Retailers Use - How To Avoid Them And Get The Most Mattress For Your Money And A Comfortable Night's Sleep.

 Buying a mattress can be a challenging experience.
 That is a nice way of saying that buying a mattress can feel exactly like buying a used car.
-While not all mattress retailers are trying to pull a fast one, there are some insidious scams that mattress retailers have used for years that are still being commonly used in mattress stores every day.
+While not all mattress retailers are trying to pull a fast one, there are some insidious scams that mattress retailers have used for years that are still being commonly used in mattress stores and on e-commerce sites, every day.

 That isn't to say you can't find the mattress that you want and also get a good price.
 But your chances of getting both the right mattress for you at a great price will go up drastically if you come armed with the rarely revealed information from this page.

 On this page we will lay out the 5 Most Insidious Scams of the Mattress Industry.
 Then we will teach you how to avoid being scammed.
 I have been researching mattresses and mattress shopping ploys for years now, after a bad shopping experience myself.
 Take my advice; an educated customer will put you on an equal playing field with even the most seasoned hovering mattress sales guy around.
 To get started, we will begin with the longest running scam in the mattress industry.

 This is a classic maneuver employed by most mattress manufacturers and retailers.
 This has been going on for decades, and is a basic way mattress retailers try to keep customers from comparison shopping.
 Here's the deal - while all mattresses of a particular name brand manufacturer (Serta, Sealy, Simmons, etc.) are made at the same factory, the factory will put different names on the exact same mattress that is going to different retailers.